paritytech/project-mythical/docs/docs.md

 ### Consensus Details

-**Collator Selection**:
+#### Collator Selection
-- Mythos uses the **Collator Selection** pallet to manage the selection and management of collators who produce blocks and validate transactions.
+- Mythos uses the **[Collator Selection](https://crates.io/crates/pallet-collator-selection)** pallet to manage the selection and management of collators who produce blocks and validate transactions.
   This pallet ensures that the selection process is fair and transparent, providing incentives for collators to act honestly.

-**Aura**:
-- **Aura** (Authority Round) is the consensus mechanism employed by Mythos for block production.
-Aura facilitates the production of blocks in a round-robin fashion, ensuring that blocks are produced in a timely manner and that the network remains secure.
+- **Collators**: These are nodes that gather transactions, create blocks, and submit them to the relay chain for finalization.
+The selection process is designed to be transparent and fair, incentivizing collators to act in the best interest of the network.
+Collators are rewarded for their participation, encouraging them to maintain high availability and performance.

+#### Aura
+- **[Aura](https://crates.io/crates/pallet-aura)** is a Proof-of-Authority (PoA) consensus algorithm where a set of pre-approved authorities (collators) are responsible for producing blocks in a round-robin fashion.
+  This ensures that blocks are produced regularly and efficiently, with minimal delays between them.
+- **Security and Efficiency**: Aura is known for its low-latency block production, which is critical for applications requiring quick transaction confirmations, such as gaming platforms.
+  Aura’s deterministic nature helps prevent forks and ensures that the blockchain progresses smoothly.

 ### Finality and Average Time to Finality

-- **Finality**: The Mythos parachain achieves finality through the Polkadot network's shared security model, which provides robust and reliable finality guarantees.
+- **Finality**: The Mythos parachain achieves finality through the Polkadot network's [shared security model](https://wiki.polkadot.network/docs/learn-parachains#parachain-benefits), which provides robust and reliable finality guarantees.

 - **Average Time to Finality**: The Mythos blockchain uses [asynchronous backing](https://wiki.polkadot.network/docs/learn-async-backing), which implies that the average time to finality on Mythos is approximately **6 seconds**, which is consistent with the Polkadot network's performance metrics and ensures rapid confirmation of transactions, usually within **18 seconds**.